 According to the Healthcare Cost and Utilization Project, of the 30 million annual pediatric ER visits, 97% could be addressed by pediatric urgent care.
 Shocking, isn’t it?
 Just imagine the time and money that could’ve been saved.

-Had those 97% of patients been treated within urgent care, it would have been 1/10 the cost, 1/4 the time, and a much better experience.
+Had that 97% of patients been treated within urgent care, it would have been 1/10 the cost, 1/4 the time, and a much better experience.
 There are many parents amongst the Brave Care team who have experienced the same scares, frustrations, and costs.

 Not only were members of our team dealing with these issues firsthand, but we also observed a steady amount of calls to our clinic.
-Calls from parents who were scared, didn’t know how to address what was going on, and were looking for guidance on what to do next.
+Calls from parents who were scared didn’t know how to address what was going on and were looking for guidance on what to do next.